Why Your Homestead Business Needs a WordPress Website and Blog

 A webpage that integrates a blog, that you update a few times a week with fresh content, is the ideal compromise.
-WordPress.org allows users who are hosting their own site, to upload its blogging platform to their sites, under a creative commons license.
+Wordpress.org allows users who are hosting their own site, to upload their blogging platform to their sites, under a creative commons license.
 The program is intuitive and you can build both webpages and blog posts through the platform, so you can build your own website.
 This needs to be hosted on your own domain name, through a web hosting provider.
 There will be a monthly fee for this service, but it isn’t much.
-It becomes real-estate that you own online.
+It becomes real estate that you own online.
 You own it, so you can sell it, just like any other real estate.

 Your first task is to pick a domain name that hasn’t already been taken.
-Ideally you want a .com domain name, and your second choice would be a country specific domain extension.
+Ideally, you want a .com domain name, and your second choice would be a country-specific domain extension.
 I own both www.joybileefarm.com and www.fiberarts.ca.
 I regret now that I didn’t build my platform on www.joybileefarm.com.
-I thought that the name would be hard to remember and difficult to spell, but most of my audience find me through a link or through search engines, so that wasn’t really an issue after the first few months.
+I thought that the name would be hard to remember and difficult to spell, but most of my audience find me through a link or search engine, so that wasn’t really an issue after the first few months.
 Avoid hard to remember characters like (-) or (_).

-I use Baremetal.com for our webhosting and to register our domain names.
-Its a Canadian company out of Victoria, BC and I’ve found them to be helpful 24 x7 with customer service.
+I use Baremetal.com for our Webhosting and to register our domain names.
+It’s a Canadian company out of Victoria, BC and I’ve found them to be helpful 24 x7 with customer service.
 They are pricier than other options, at $10 per month, but I like working with them.
 Alternatively, I’ve heard good reports about Go Daddy, with hosting fees as little as $6 per month, the cost of a Starbucks Latte.
-You will need an SQ Database with your web hosting in order to upload a wordpress blogging platform.
+You will need an SQ Database with your web hosting to upload a WordPress blogging platform.
 But once the blogging platform is loaded it is intuitive and as easy to set up as blogspot.com or wordpress.com.

-You can uploaded a WordPress package and set it up on your site in a half an hour, through your data base.
+You can upload a WordPress package and set it up on your site in half an hour, through your database.
 Once the site is uploaded, you are ready to play with the various aspects to make your site everything you want it to be.
 You change the look of your page through the addition of a “theme”.
 The WordPress platform is the operating system, and the theme is like the skin that clothes the operating system.
-It is based on “Cascading Style Sheets”, (CSS) which is a unique page of html code that tells the receiving computer how to display the data on a webpage.
-You can chose from thousands of free themes or upload a premium theme.
-You can begin with a free theme, and move to a premium theme once the growth in your audience warrants it.
+It is based on “Cascading Style Sheets”, (CSS) which is a unique page of HTML code that tells the receiving computer how to display the data on a webpage.
+You can choose from thousands of free themes or upload a premium theme.
+You can begin with a free theme and move to a premium theme once the growth in your audience warrants it.
 When you change your theme, you change the look of your webpage.
-You may need to move a few elements around but you won’t need to completely rebuild your website again, if you are using themes and WordPress.
+You may need to move a few elements around but you won’t need to completely rebuild your website again if you are using themes and WordPress.

-Since the site code has already been created by the WordPress, and the Theme designer, your job is very easy.
+Since the site, code has already been created by WordPress, and the Theme designer, your job is very easy.
 You just move the various aspects around, adding your own words and pictures to create the site that you want.

 Customizing Using Widgets